top of page

 LOCAL FOLK SCENE

 The Festival grew out of the local folk scene.
 The centre of local folkie life is The Royal Oak on the square.
-It hosts the Festival's main session, and in normal times has an excellent general session every Tuesday night throughout the year.
+It hosts the Festival's main session, and in normal times has an excellent traditional open session every Tuesday night throughout the year.
 The session has its own Facebook page, which also has more general information about things that might be of interest.

 Ferries, rail and cycle routes.